library(liver)

 10.6 Logistic Regression for Binary Classification

-Can we predict whether a customer will leave a service based on their usage behavior?
-This is a classic binary classification problem, first introduced in Chapter 7 with k-Nearest Neighbors (kNN) and revisited in Chapter 9 with the Naive Bayes classifier.
-Those models provided flexible, data-driven solutions to classification.
-Now, we shift to a model-based approach grounded in statistical theory: logistic regression.
+Predicting whether an event occurs or not is a central task in data science.
+For example, we may wish to predict whether a customer will leave a service based on usage behavior.
+Such problems involve binary outcomes and were first introduced in Chapter 7 using k-Nearest Neighbors (kNN), and later revisited in Chapter 9 with the Naive Bayes classifier.
+These approaches emphasized flexible, data-driven classification.
+We now turn to a complementary perspective: a model-based approach grounded in statistical inference, known as logistic regression.

-In the next subsection, we bring logistic regression to life in R using the churn dataset, where you will learn how to fit the model, interpret its coefficients, and assess its usefulness for real-world decision-making.
+In the next subsection, we apply logistic regression in R using the churn_mlc dataset.
+We show how to fit the model, interpret its coefficients, and evaluate its usefulness for practical decision-making.

 Fitting a Logistic Regression Model in R

-Let us now implement logistic regression in R and interpret its results in a real-world context.
-The churn dataset from the liver package (previously introduced in Section 7.7 as a case study for the kNN algorithm) captures key aspects of customer behavior, including account length, plan types, usage metrics, and customer service interactions.
-The goal remains the same: to predict whether a customer has churned (yes) or not (no) based on these features.
+We now implement logistic regression in R and interpret its output in a practical setting.
+We use the churn_mlc dataset from the liver package, which contains information on customer behavior, including account characteristics, usage patterns, and customer service interactions.
+The objective is to model whether a customer has churned (yes) or not (no) based on these predictors.
+We begin by inspecting the structure of the dataset:

 'data.frame': 5000 obs. of 20 variables: